 How are “name days” celebrated?

 Historically, name days were even more important than birthdays but this trend seems to be dying down.
-Interestingly enough, I found some great insights into the history and celebration of “name days” on this blog, but it’s written by someone from Slovakia so you can see the similarities and differences to the experience here in Spain.
+Interestingly enough, we found some great insights into the history and celebration of “name days” on this blog.
+While it is written by someone from Slovakia, you can see the similarities and differences to the experience here in Spain.

 Some saints’ days are also local or national holidays, such as Día de San Jordí (St. George), which is celebrated on April 23rd in Catalonia, and Día de San Juan (St. John), which is popularly celebrated on June 24th in a variety of Spanish towns, especially on the beach where bonfires and a midnight dip in the water is involved.